sandipan1/hica/README.md

 - **Control Your Prompts** - Own every instruction your agent receives
 - **Manage Context Windows** - Engineer context for maximum efficiency and reliability
-- **Simplify Tools & Workflows** - Everything is a structured tool call that includes MCP
+- **Simplify Tools & Workflows by Atomization** - Everything is a `Event` that includes user input, LLM call, tool call
 - **Own Control Flow** - Build custom execution patterns that fit your use case
 - **Observability & tool** - Build you are own observability flow by integrating with existing OpenTelemetry workflows or building your own